Last Updated on October 12, 2024 by Maged kamel

 For the next operation of multiplying two matrices AxB, each matrix has a dimension of (3×3) that is a part of the Matrix operations-part-2

 We will write between brackets(3×3).
-While matrix B has a dimension of (3×4).
+At the same time, matrix B has a dimension of (3×4).
 For the final matrix or (AB).
-First, check that Figure 3, which is the number of columns in matrix A matches Figure 3 of matrix B, which is the number of rows.
+First, check that Figure 3, the number of columns in matrix A, matches Figure 3 of matrix B, which is the number of rows.

 The final matrix (AB) dimension can be obtained by taking the leftmost number in matrix A and multiplying it by the rightmost number in matrix B.